 Sausage and bean stew, serves four

 You can’t really go wrong with sausage and bean stew, so if you’re new to camp cooking and want to rustle up a crowd pleaser, this is a great recipe to try.
-Heat a few spoonfuls of sunflower oil in a pot on the Frontier and fry up a chopped onion, two chopped celery stalks and a few chopped garlic cloves.
+Heat a few spoonfuls of sunflower oil in a pot on the Frontier and fry up a chopped onion, two chopped celery stalks, a chopped carrot and a few chopped garlic cloves.
 When cooked, add a container of chestnut mushrooms and eight sausages, chopped into chunks, and cook until browned.
 Add two drained cans of cannellini beans and two cups of vegetable stock and simmer until thick.
 Great eaten hot on a cold night, with chunks of sourdough bread.

 Pudding can be a bit of an afterthought on camping trips, but the brilliant Anevay stove lets anyone with a sweet tooth try my favourite campfire ritual of all – toasting marshmallows.
 Just stick your ‘mallow on a long twig and pop through the stove’s open door.
 And whilst your marshmallows are crisping up, you can make posh popcorn on the hob.
 You’ll need a heavy pan with a lid – add a spoonful of oil, and when hot, pour in corn kernels until the pan is a quarter full.
 Pop the lid on and wait for the satisfying sound of manically popping corn.
 Then you can go nuts with coating – my favourite is dulce de leche or a mix of cinnamon, sugar and butter (seriously, you’ve got to try it) or try one of these 19 ideas for pimped popcorn.